FAQs - without the Q

 There are about a dozen eateries in town which offer Fijian, Indian, Chinese, and western cuisine at very reasonable prices.
 Generally, the prices range from 6-15 FJ$ with specials in the 25-35 FJ$ per meal.
 The Captains Cafe and Captains Table Restaurants are good consistent quality food and are located in the Copra Shed Bldg.
 The Surf-n-Turf Restaurant is Savusavu's best with prices to match.

 Nearby Koro Sun Resort (just 3km / 1.5mi from SigaSiga) is very friendly to outside visitors.
 They have daily Happy Hour and Lovo Night usually held once per week is a special opportunity to see the Meke (pronounced May-kay), the Fijian Dance Celebration.
 "Lovo" is the traditional cooking done underground.
 They provide a nice buffet style dinner and their charge is 60 FJ$ pp including the show.
 KoroSun also welcomes our guests for lunch or dinner anytime.
 Advance reservations are required.
 (Namale Resort, owned by Tony Robbins, the famous motivational speaker/author, is located nearby but they cater exclusively to their own guests.
-Same with the Cousteau Resort located 8km the other side of town - about a 30 min. drive - sometimes allows outsiders for Lunch/Dinner by reservation only.
+Cousteau Resort, located 8km the other side of town - about a 30 min. drive - sometimes allows outsiders for Lunch/Dinner by reservation only.

 And don't forget our very own Indo-Fijian Cuisine menu that will delight your senses at very reasonable prices.
 We deliver your lunch and dinner fresh and hot to your suite.